 6 – Reflection of the light on the floor.

-To change the point of view, place the cursor over the preview box, click and drag.
+To change the point of view, press and drag the preview area with your finger.
+Use the pinch gesture to zoom in or out.
 To choose a predefined view, use the buttons below the preview.
-To restore the default view point and zoom, double-click on the preview.
+To restore the default view point and zoom, double-tap on the preview.

 To preview a lamp with a different intensity of the ambient light, use the Time of Day buttons.